Goals of treatment of chronic CHF are to:

 CRT can be useful for patients on guideline-directed medical therapy who have LVEF of 35% or less and are undergoing device implantation with anticipated requirement for significant (>40%) ventricular pacing.

 American Heart Association guidance outlines the indication and evidence behind the use of mechanical circulatory support in patients with heart failure.
-Mechanical circulatory support, which includes ventricular assist devices, is beneficial in carefully selected patients with end-stage D heart failure in whom definite management ( e.g., cardiac transplantation) or cardiac recovery is anticipated.
+Mechanical circulatory support, which includes ventricular assist devices, helps to maintain sufficient end organ perfusion by unloading the heart and is considered in carefully selected patients who have end-stage heart failure, despite optimal medical and device therapy, and in whom definite management (e.g., cardiac transplantation) or cardiac recovery is anticipated.

 Use of this content is subject to our disclaimer